GelhausLab/GelhausLab.github.io/index.md

 title: Home
 ---

-# Welcome to the My Research Lab
+# Welcome to Gelhaus Lab
-**We focus on cutting-edge research in AI and machine learning.**
+**on the formation, signaling and metabolism of bioactive fatty acids in lung and airway disease.**

 ### 🏢 About Our Lab
-Located at **XYZ University**, our lab specializes in:
+Located at **University of Pittsburgh**, our lab specializes in:
-- Artificial Intelligence
-- Computer Vision
-- Natural Language Processing
+- high resolution mass spectrometry (metabolomics, lipidomics, and proteomics)
+- biochemical techniques (PCR, western, ELISA, flow cytometry)

-📍 **Address:** 123 Lab Street, Science City
+📍 **Address:** 3501 Fifth Avenue Biomedical Science Tower 3,Pittsburgh
 📧 **Contact:** mylab@university.edu

 ---